HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 This microservice can be called to simply get the contents return by retrieveCourseedService_ms.php

 ## Input Parameters
 - Parameter: $userid
    - Type: int
-   - Description: Retrieves the user ID of the currently logged-in user
+   - Description: Retrieves the user ID of the currently logged-in user.
+Stored as int(10) in the database

-- Parameter: $pdo
-   - Type: PDO
-   - Description: Database connection

 ## Calling Methods
 -